Equine conformation: The Chest

 The conformation of the horse's chest plays a significant role in his level of endurance and stamina.
 A horse that will do work requiring speed, power, or endurance needs as much room as possible for maximum lung expansion.
 The horse's ribs form the outer surface of the chest and define the appearance of the horse's midsection, or barrel, the area between the front legs and hindquarters.

 The thorax of the horse is flatter from side to side, as compared to the human thorax, which is flatter from back to front.
-The horses thorax is also deeper from the breastbone to the spine.
+The horse's thorax is also deeper from the breastbone to the spine.
 This gives the horse a greater lung capacity, and thus greater endurance.